hackathonismb/ExoDATA/README.md

 # Simple model
-Define a file format (perhaps JSON) and iCn3D parser to interconvert external data to iCn3D data Later publish an API for database and other kinds of integration
+Define a file format (perhaps JSON) and iCn3D parser to interconvert external data to iCn3D data Later publish an API for database and other kinds of integration such as Jupyter notebooks

 ## Questions
 What are the easy wins?